Timothy J. Broderick

-Timothy J. Broderick, F.A.C.S., is Professor of Surgery and Biomedical Engineering at the University of Cincinnati, where he has been on the faculty since 2003.
+Timothy J. Broderick, FACS, is Professor of Surgery and Biomedical Engineering at the University of Cincinnati, where he has been on the faculty since 2003.
 He also is Chief of the Division of Gastrointestinal and Endocrine Surgery and is Director of the Advanced Center for Telemedicine and Surgical Innovation (ACTSI).
 He has flown on the NASA KC-135 parabolic laboratory ("vomit comet") and dived in the NASA Extreme Environment Mission Operations (NEEMO) program to develop advanced surgical technologies for long duration space flight.

 Career

 Broderick has spearheaded efforts in the area of advanced laparoscopic, robotic and telerobotic surgery.
 He has worked within the National Aeronautics and Space Administration's (NASA) Medical Informatics and Technology Applications Consortium, the Defense Advanced Research Projects Agency (DARPA) Trauma Pod Program, the U.S. Army Telemedicine & Advanced Technology Research Center (TATRC), and the National Space Biomedical Research Institute (NSBRI) External Advisory Council.
 He provides consultation to many companies including Ethicon Endo-Surgery and General Dynamics Robotic Systems.
 He is a peer-reviewed Department of Defense and NASA funded researcher primarily focused on the development and application of advanced technology in surgery.
 His ongoing research programs include simulation, informatics, telemedicine, robotic surgery and robotic telesurgery.
 Broderick is the Program Manager for DARPA's Microsystems Technology Office (MTO).